 Records show Democrat disclosed reimbursement for donations

-State and federal campaign finance reports show a Maine Democratic Senate hopeful disclosed using her leadership political action committee to reimburse herself for political contributions in 2015 and 2016.
+A Maine Democratic Senate hopeful disclosed using her leadership political action committee to reimburse herself for political contributions in 2015 and 2016, according to state and federal campaign finance reports.

 Maine House Speaker Sara Gideon's campaign manager Amy Mesner said Thursday that Gideon's fundraising committee received "incorrect guidance on how to process" such contributions.
 Gideon hopes to unseat Republican Sen. Susan Collins in 2020.

+"While these contributions were within the legal contribution limit and fully disclosed in public reporting, the fundraising committee was given incorrect guidance on how to process them," Mesner said in an emailed statement.
+"As soon as we were made aware of the error, it was addressed."

 Gideon contributed $1,000 to a Democratic congressional candidate in 2015.
 Gideon's PAC soon after paid her $1,000 as "reimbursement for a federal contribution."
-Federal law prohibits reimbursing someone for a contribution.
+Federal law prohibits reimbursing someone for a contribution, while Maine law has few restrictions for state-level PACs.

 Gideon's leadership PAC was terminated in June.
-The campaign says she's sent a personal check of $3,250 to the U.S. Treasury to offset such contributions.
+The campaign said she has sent a personal check of $3,250 to the U.S. Treasury to offset such contributions.

+Gideon's campaign didn't respond to several follow-up questions, including who provided the incorrect guidance and why Gideon sent a check to the U.S. Treasury.

 Comments